ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Using Variables
 ***************

-With Ansible, you can execute the tasks and playbooks on multiple systems from a single command.
-These systems can have similar or different configurations.
-Ansible uses variables to manage the differences in system configurations - it stores your system's configuration information in a variable.
-For example, you can create a variable to store information about the system architecture or hostname.
-Instead of executing the same task or playbook on each system separately, Ansible uses variables (as placeholders) that represent the configuration information of different systems.
-When you execute a task or a playbook, the variables are replaced by the system's configuration information, and the task is executed on multiple systems simultaneously.
+Ansible uses variables to manage differences between systems.
+With Ansible, you can execute tasks and playbooks on multiple different systems with a single command.
+To represent the variations among those different systems, you can create variables with standard YAML syntax, including lists and dictionaries.
+You can set these variables in your playbooks, in your :ref:`inventory <intro_inventory>`, in re-usable :ref:`files <playbooks_reuse>` or :ref:`roles <playbooks_reuse_roles>`, or at the command line.
+You can also create variables during a playbook run by registering the return value or values of a task as a new variable.

 You can create variables with standard YAML syntax, including lists and dictionaries.
 You can also create variables during a playbook run by registering the return value or values of a task as a new variable.
 You can use the variables that you created in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>`, in :ref:`templates <playbooks_templating>`, and in :ref:`loops <playbooks_loops>`.
 The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of using variables in Ansible.